Close

 Visa Requirements for Vanuatu: What You Need to Know

 Most visitors can enter Vanuatu without a visa for tourism or business purposes.
-Citizens from over 100 countries enjoy visa-free access, making Vanuatu one of the most accessible Pacific destinations for international travelers.
+Citizens from numerous countries enjoy visa-free access for up to 30 days, with the possibility of extending your stay up to 120 days, making Vanuatu an accessible Pacific destination for international travelers.

 Visa-Free Countries and Duration